Gakjvc/RandomDietGenerator/README.md

 # RDG - Random Diet Generator

-Inicially, a joke concept about an app that generates random diets obeying the person's calories and macronutrient needs
+Inicially, a joke app that generates random diets based on recommended calories and macronutrients